Kings-Tithe/Project_Dungeon/contributing.md

 ```

 ### Files & Folders
-Source files have no particular naming convention though **camelCase** or **snake_case** are generally preferred.
-In addition, files in the same folder should preferably use the same naming convention.
+Source files have no particular naming convention though **camelCase** or **snake_case** are generally preferred. (**PascalCase** may be used when a file's main export is a class) In addition, files in the same folder should preferably use the same naming convention.

 For script files in the root directory, we prefer **dot.case** (dots separating words).
 Even still, in the root directory there are exceptions.
 For example, Node's `package-lock.json`.
 This file cannot be renamed and thus does not follow our conventions.